GalAngel15/Magic_Login_Android/README.md

 # SmartLoginConditions 🚀

-An Android app with a fun and secure twist: the login screen only unlocks when **seven smart environmental conditions** are met!

-## 🔐 Conditions for successful login:
+An Android app that turns your login screen into a **smart security challenge!**
+To log in, users must satisfy **seven clever environmental conditions** — blending fun, sensors, and security.

+---

+## 🔐 Can you meet all 7 conditions?

+To unlock the app, all of the following must be true:

 1. ✅ Battery percentage matches the user's input
 2. 🧭 Phone is facing East
-3. 🔊 Environment is noisy enough (detected via microphone)
+3. 🔊 Environment is noisy enough (via microphone)
 4. 🔌 Device is charging
-5. 📱 Device has been shaken a few times
+5. 📱 Device has been shaken several times
-6. 🎵 Music is playing on the phone (Spotify, YouTube, etc.)
+6. 🎵 Music is playing on the device (Spotify, YouTube, etc.)
-7. 😄 The user is smiling at the camera (detected using Google ML Kit Face Detection)
+7. 😄 User is smiling at the front camera (Google ML Kit)

 ---

 ## 📸 Smile Detection

-Smile detection is done in real-time using the front camera and Google ML Kit's face detection API.
+Smile detection is done in real-time using the front camera and **Google ML Kit's Face Detection API**.
 Only users who smile confidently are allowed in! 😉

-> *(Note: Camera permission is required for this feature)*
+> 📷 *Camera permission is required for this feature*

----

-## 📱 Demo

-🎥 A short video will be available here soon to demonstrate the login process under different conditions.

 ---